codysoyland/django-phased/README.md

 PhasedRenderMiddleware, processes the response to render the parts that were skipped during the first rendering.

-A special middleware for dropping the "Vary: Cookie" headers from response is also included, which, if placed after FetchFromCacheMiddleware, will prevent the cache middleware from varying the cache key based on cookies, thus enabling caching of pages in authenticated sessions.
+A special subclass of UpdateCacheMiddleware that drops the "Vary: Cookie" header from response when it updates the cache is also included, which, if used in place of the standard UpdateCacheMiddleware will prevent the cache middleware from varying the cache key based on cookies, thus enabling caching of pages in authenticated sessions.

 **More documentation coming soon.
 For now, please look at the example application.**